lucarosellini/datascience-getdata-project/CodeBook.md

 subjectId: id of the subject performing the activity

 activity labels can have one of the following:
-WALKING
-WALKING_UPSTAIRS
-WALKING_DOWNSTAIRS
-SITTING
-STANDING
-LAYING
+WALKING<br/>
+WALKING_UPSTAIRS<br/>
+WALKING_DOWNSTAIRS<br/>
+SITTING<br/>
+STANDING<br/>
+LAYING<br/>

 Finally, we took the mean of each signal measure, group by subjectId and activityLabel.

 The resulting dataset has the following features:

-"timeBodyAccMean-X": seconds, mean value of the mean body acceleration signal over the X axis for a subject/activity
-"timeBodyAccMean-Y": seconds, mean value of the mean body acceleration signal over the Y axis for a subject/activity
-"timeBodyAccMean-Z": seconds, mean value of the mean body acceleration signal over the Z axis for a subject/activity
-"timeBodyAccStd-X": seconds, mean value of the standard deviation of the body acceleration signal over the X axis for a subject/activity
-"timeBodyAccStd-Y": seconds, mean value of the standard deviation of the body acceleration signal over the Y axis for a subject/activity
-"timeBodyAccStd-Z": seconds, mean value of the standard deviation of the body acceleration signal over the Z axis for a subject/activity
-"timeGravityAccMean-X": seconds, mean value of the mean of the gravity acceleration signal over the X axis for a subject/activity
-"timeGravityAccMean-Y": seconds, mean value of the mean of the gravity acceleration signal over the Y axis for a subject/activity
-"timeGravityAccMean-Z": seconds, mean value of the mean of the gravity acceleration signal over the Z axis for a subject/activity
-"timeGravityAccStd-X": seconds, mean value of the standard deviation of the gravity acceleration signal over the X axis for a subject/activity
-"timeGravityAccStd-Y": seconds, mean value of the standard deviation of the gravity acceleration signal over the Y axis for a subject/activity
-"timeGravityAccStd-Z": seconds, mean value of the standard deviation of the gravity acceleration signal over the Z axis for a subject/activity
-"timeBodyAccJerkMean-X": seconds, mean value of the mean of the body acceleration Jerk signal over the X axis for a subject/activity
-"timeBodyAccJerkMean-Y": seconds, mean value of the mean of the body acceleration Jerk signal over the Y axis for a subject/activity
-"timeBodyAccJerkMean-Z": seconds, mean value of the mean of the body acceleration Jerk signal over the Z axis for a subject/activity
-"timeBodyAccJerkStd-X": seconds, mean value of the standard deviation of the body acceleration Jerk signal over the X axis for a subject/activity
-"timeBodyAccJerkStd-Y": seconds, mean value of the standard deviation of the body acceleration Jerk signal over the Y axis for a subject/activity
-"timeBodyAccJerkStd-Z": seconds, mean value of the standard deviation of the body acceleration Jerk signal over the Z axis for a subject/activity
-"timeBodyGyroMean-X": seconds, mean value of the mean of the body gyroscope signal over the X axis for a subject/activity
-"timeBodyGyroMean-Y": seconds, mean value of the mean of the body gyroscope signal over the Y axis for a subject/activity
-"timeBodyGyroMean-Z": seconds, mean value of the mean of the body gyroscope signal over the Z axis for a subject/activity
-"timeBodyGyroStd-X": seconds, mean value of the standard deviation of the body gyroscope signal over the X axis for a subject/activity
-"timeBodyGyroStd-Y": seconds, mean value of the standard deviation of the body gyroscope signal over the Y axis for a subject/activity
-"timeBodyGyroStd-Z": seconds, mean value of the standard deviation of the body gyroscope signal over the Z axis for a subject/activity
-"timeBodyGyroJerkMean-X": seconds, mean value of the mean of the body gyroscope jerk signal over the X axis for a subject/activity
-"timeBodyGyroJerkMean-Y": seconds, mean value of the mean of the body gyroscope jerk signal over the Y axis for a subject/activity
-"timeBodyGyroJerkMean-Z": seconds, mean value of the mean of the body gyroscope jerk signal over the Z axis for a subject/activity
-"timeBodyGyroJerkStd-X": seconds, mean value of the standard deviation of the body gyroscope jerk signal over the X axis for a subject/activity
-"timeBodyGyroJerkStd-Y": seconds, mean value of the standard deviation of the body gyroscope jerk signal over the Y axis for a subject/activity
-"timeBodyGyroJerkStd-Z": seconds, mean value of the standard deviation of the body gyroscope jerk signal over the Z axis for a subject/activity
-"timeBodyAccMagMean": seconds, mean value of the mean of the magnitude of the body acceleration signal "timeBodyAccMagStd": seconds, mean value of the standard deviation of the magnitude of the body acceleration signal "timeGravityAccMagMean": seconds, mean value of the mean of the magnitude of the gravity acceleration signal "timeGravityAccMagStd": seconds, mean value of the standard deviation of the magnitude of the gravity acceleration signal "timeBodyAccJerkMagMean": seconds, mean value of the mean of the jerk magnitude of the body acceleration signal "timeBodyAccJerkMagStd": seconds, mean value of the mean of the standard deviation of the jerk magnitude of the body acceleration signal
-"timeBodyGyroMagMean": seconds, mean value of the mean of the magnitude of the body gyroscope signal "timeBodyGyroMagStd": seconds, mean value of the standard deviation of the magnitude of the body gyroscope signal "timeBodyGyroJerkMagMean": seconds, mean value of the mean of the magnitude of the body gyroscope jerk signal "timeBodyGyroJerkMagStd": seconds, mean value of the standard deviation of the magnitude of the body gyroscope jerk signal "freqBodyAccMean-X": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration signal over the X axis
-"freqBodyAccMean-Y": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration signal over the Y axis
-"freqBodyAccMean-Z": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration signal over the Z axis
-"freqBodyAccStd-X": Hz, mean value of (broken by subjectId/activityLabel) of the standard deviation of the body acceleration signal over the X axis
-"freqBodyAccStd-Y": Hz, mean value of (broken by subjectId/activityLabel) of the standard deviation of the body acceleration signal over the Y axis
-"freqBodyAccStd-Z": Hz, mean value of (broken by subjectId/activityLabel) of the standard deviation of the body acceleration signal over the Z axis
-"freqBodyAccJerkMean-X": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration jerk signal over the X axis
-"freqBodyAccJerkMean-Y": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration jerk signal over the Y axis
-"freqBodyAccJerkMean-Z": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration jerk signal over the Z axis
-"freqBodyAccJerkStd-X": Hz, mean value of (broken by subjectId/activityLabel) of the standard deviation of the body acceleration jerk signal over the X axis
-"freqBodyAccJerkStd-Y": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body acceleration jerk signal over the Y axis
-"freqBodyAccJerkStd-Z": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body acceleration jerk signal over the Z axis
-"freqBodyGyroMean-X": Hz, mean value of (broken by subjectId/activityLabel) of the mean of the body gyroscope signal over the X axis
-"freqBodyGyroMean-Y": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body gyroscope signal over the Y axis
-"freqBodyGyroMean-Z": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body gyroscope signal over the Z axis
-"freqBodyGyroStd-X": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body gyroscope signal over the X axis
-"freqBodyGyroStd-Y": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body gyroscope signal over the Y axis
-"freqBodyGyroStd-Z": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body gyroscope signal over the Z axis
-"freqBodyAccMagMean": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration magnitude signal
-"freqBodyAccMagStd": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body acceleration magnitude signal
-"activityLabel": name of the activity performed "subjectId": id of the subject
+"timeBodyAccMean-X": seconds, mean value of the mean body acceleration signal over the X axis for a subject/activity<br/>
+"timeBodyAccMean-Y": seconds, mean value of the mean body acceleration signal over the Y axis for a subject/activity  <br/>
+"timeBodyAccMean-Z": seconds, mean value of the mean body acceleration signal over the Z axis for a subject/activity  <br/>
+"timeBodyAccStd-X": seconds, mean value of the standard deviation of the body acceleration signal over the X axis for a subject/activity  <br/>
+"timeBodyAccStd-Y": seconds, mean value of the standard deviation of the body acceleration signal over the Y axis for a subject/activity  <br/>
+"timeBodyAccStd-Z": seconds, mean value of the standard deviation of the body acceleration signal over the Z axis for a subject/activity  <br/>
+"timeGravityAccMean-X": seconds, mean value of the mean of the gravity acceleration signal over the X axis for a subject/activity  <br/>
+"timeGravityAccMean-Y": seconds, mean value of the mean of the gravity acceleration signal over the Y axis for a subject/activity  <br/>
+"timeGravityAccMean-Z": seconds, mean value of the mean of the gravity acceleration signal over the Z axis for a subject/activity  <br/>
+"timeGravityAccStd-X": seconds, mean value of the standard deviation of the gravity acceleration signal over the X axis for a subject/activity  <br/>
+"timeGravityAccStd-Y": seconds, mean value of the standard deviation of the gravity acceleration signal over the Y axis for a subject/activity  <br/>
+"timeGravityAccStd-Z": seconds, mean value of the standard deviation of the gravity acceleration signal over the Z axis for a subject/activity  <br/>
+"timeBodyAccJerkMean-X": seconds, mean value of the mean of the body acceleration Jerk signal over the X axis for a subject/activity  <br/>
+"timeBodyAccJerkMean-Y": seconds, mean value of the mean of the body acceleration Jerk signal over the Y axis for a subject/activity  <br/>
+"timeBodyAccJerkMean-Z": seconds, mean value of the mean of the body acceleration Jerk signal over the Z axis for a subject/activity  <br/>
+"timeBodyAccJerkStd-X": seconds, mean value of the standard deviation of the body acceleration Jerk signal over the X axis for a subject/activity  <br/>
+"timeBodyAccJerkStd-Y": seconds, mean value of the standard deviation of the body acceleration Jerk signal over the Y axis for a subject/activity  <br/>
+"timeBodyAccJerkStd-Z": seconds, mean value of the standard deviation of the body acceleration Jerk signal over the Z axis for a subject/activity  <br/>
+"timeBodyGyroMean-X": seconds, mean value of the mean of the body gyroscope signal over the X axis for a subject/activity  <br/>
+"timeBodyGyroMean-Y": seconds, mean value of the mean of the body gyroscope signal over the Y axis for a subject/activity  <br/>
+"timeBodyGyroMean-Z": seconds, mean value of the mean of the body gyroscope signal over the Z axis for a subject/activity  <br/>
+"timeBodyGyroStd-X": seconds, mean value of the standard deviation of the body gyroscope signal over the X axis for a subject/activity  <br/>
+"timeBodyGyroStd-Y": seconds, mean value of the standard deviation of the body gyroscope signal over the Y axis for a subject/activity  <br/>
+"timeBodyGyroStd-Z": seconds, mean value of the standard deviation of the body gyroscope signal over the Z axis for a subject/activity  <br/>
+"timeBodyGyroJerkMean-X": seconds, mean value of the mean of the body gyroscope jerk signal over the X axis for a subject/activity  <br/>
+"timeBodyGyroJerkMean-Y": seconds, mean value of the mean of the body gyroscope jerk signal over the Y axis for a subject/activity  <br/>
+"timeBodyGyroJerkMean-Z": seconds, mean value of the mean of the body gyroscope jerk signal over the Z axis for a subject/activity  <br/>
+"timeBodyGyroJerkStd-X": seconds, mean value of the standard deviation of the body gyroscope jerk signal over the X axis for a subject/activity  <br/>
+"timeBodyGyroJerkStd-Y": seconds, mean value of the standard deviation of the body gyroscope jerk signal over the Y axis for a subject/activity  <br/>
+"timeBodyGyroJerkStd-Z": seconds, mean value of the standard deviation of the body gyroscope jerk signal over the Z axis for a subject/activity  <br/>
+"timeBodyAccMagMean": seconds, mean value of the mean of the magnitude of the body acceleration signal<br/>
+"timeBodyAccMagStd": seconds, mean value of the standard deviation of the magnitude of the body acceleration signal<br/>
+"timeGravityAccMagMean": seconds, mean value of the mean of the magnitude of the gravity acceleration signal<br/>
+"timeGravityAccMagStd": seconds, mean value of the standard deviation of the magnitude of the gravity acceleration signal<br/>
+"timeBodyAccJerkMagMean": seconds, mean value of the mean of the jerk magnitude of the body acceleration signal<br/>
+"timeBodyAccJerkMagStd": seconds, mean value of the mean of the standard deviation of the jerk magnitude of the body acceleration signal<br/>
+"timeBodyGyroMagMean": seconds, mean value of the mean of the magnitude of the body gyroscope signal<br/>
+"timeBodyGyroMagStd": seconds, mean value of the standard deviation of the magnitude of the body gyroscope signal<br/>
+"timeBodyGyroJerkMagMean": seconds, mean value of the mean of the magnitude of the body gyroscope jerk signal<br/>
+"timeBodyGyroJerkMagStd": seconds, mean value of the standard deviation of the magnitude of the body gyroscope jerk signal<br/>
+"freqBodyAccMean-X": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration signal over the X axis<br/>
+"freqBodyAccMean-Y": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration signal over the Y axis<br/>
+"freqBodyAccMean-Z": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration signal over the Z axis<br/>
+"freqBodyAccStd-X": Hz, mean value of (broken by subjectId/activityLabel) of the standard deviation of the body acceleration signal over the X axis<br/>
+"freqBodyAccStd-Y": Hz, mean value of (broken by subjectId/activityLabel) of the standard deviation of the body acceleration signal over the Y axis<br/>
+"freqBodyAccStd-Z": Hz, mean value of (broken by subjectId/activityLabel) of the standard deviation of the body acceleration signal over the Z axis<br/>
+"freqBodyAccJerkMean-X": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration jerk signal over the X axis<br/>
+"freqBodyAccJerkMean-Y": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration jerk signal over the Y axis<br/>
+"freqBodyAccJerkMean-Z": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration jerk signal over the Z axis<br/>
+"freqBodyAccJerkStd-X": Hz, mean value of (broken by subjectId/activityLabel) of the standard deviation of the body acceleration jerk signal over the X axis<br/>
+"freqBodyAccJerkStd-Y": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body acceleration jerk signal over the Y axis<br/>
+"freqBodyAccJerkStd-Z": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body acceleration jerk signal over the Z axis<br/>
+"freqBodyGyroMean-X": Hz, mean value of (broken by subjectId/activityLabel) of the mean of the body gyroscope signal over the X axis<br/>
+"freqBodyGyroMean-Y": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body gyroscope signal over the Y axis<br/>
+"freqBodyGyroMean-Z": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body gyroscope signal over the Z axis<br/>
+"freqBodyGyroStd-X": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body gyroscope signal over the X axis<br/>
+"freqBodyGyroStd-Y": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body gyroscope signal over the Y axis<br/>
+"freqBodyGyroStd-Z": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body gyroscope signal over the Z axis <br/>
+"freqBodyAccMagMean": Hz, mean value (broken by subjectId/activityLabel) of the mean of the body acceleration magnitude signal<br/>
+"freqBodyAccMagStd": Hz, mean value (broken by subjectId/activityLabel) of the standard deviation of the body acceleration magnitude signal<br/>
+"activityLabel": name of the activity performed<br/>
+"subjectId": id of the subject<br/>